AkshayanMohandas/TRIPPER/README.md

 # Tripper - A Tourism Website

 Tripper is a web application designed to enhance the tourism experience by providing users with a platform to explore destinations, purchase travel-related products, and plan their trips.
-Developed as part of a team project during our Software Engineering studies at the Informatics Institute of Technology (IIT), Sri Lanka, Tripper showcases modern web development practices and teamwork.
+Developed as part of a team project during my Software Engineering studies at the Informatics Institute of Technology (IIT), Sri Lanka, Tripper showcases modern web development practices and teamwork.

 ---